meteor/galaxy-docs/content/dns.md

 description: Learn how to configure DNS to point to Galaxy
 ---

 Before users can access your application, you must configure your DNS records to point to Galaxy.
 While the process will be specific to your DNS provider, the general method is the same.
+Please note that Galaxy is not a DNS provider and you’ll need to use your existing DNS provider to set DNS records.

 <h2 id="meteorapp">meteorapp.com and eu.meteorapp.com</h2>

 You are free to use Galaxy's built-in domain names.
-If you're in the US region (galaxy.meteor.com) and you deploy your example app to example.meteorapp.com, or if you're in the EU region (eu-west-1.galaxy.meteor.com) and you deploy your example app to example.eu.meteorapp.com, no DNS configuration is necesary; Galaxy will handle all of that for you (where 'example' should be substituted in with the actual name of your app).
 SSL is enabled on these domains by default.

+If you're in the US region (galaxy.meteor.com), deploy your example app to example.meteorapp.com.

+If you're in the EU region (eu-west-1.galaxy.meteor.com), deploy your example app to example.eu.meteorapp.com.

+Substitute in the actual name of your app for 'example'.
+Beyond that, no DNS configuration is necesary; Galaxy handles all of this for you.

-Note that example.meteor.com is not available, without the suffix app (meteorapp).
-Your site won't resolve if you try to deploy to meteor.com by itself.
+*Note:* example.meteor.com is not available.
+You cannot deploy to meteor.com domains.

 <h2 id="subdomain">Hosting on a subdomain with CNAME</h2>